 Controversy surrounding the Statue of Unity

-There were a few things that rubbed some people in the wrong way where this statue was concerned.
-For one thing, a number of people were displaced from their homes at the statue’s current location and many of them do not feel that they were adequately compensated for this.
-Approximately 185 families were affected, many of whom came from tribal groups that have protected status.
+A few things rubbed some people the wrong way where this statue was concerned.
+For one thing, many people were displaced from their homes at the statue’s current location, and many do not feel that they were adequately compensated for this.
+Approximately 185 families were affected, many of whom came from tribal groups with protected status.

 How so?
 Well, the site where the statue is built happened to be an Adivasi sacred site, which was reportedly taken forcibly from them.

-Other criticisms for the statue include that the bronze sheeting was installed by Chinese labor and that the architect of the statue was Chinese, rather than Indian.
+Other criticisms of the statue include that the bronze sheeting was installed by Chinese labor and that the architect of the statue was Chinese, rather than Indian.

 Many people also believe that erecting the statue was a political move, but this seems to be the least of everyone’s worries.